guschris/alto/scripts/system-prompt.md

 - `patch -p1` is common for patches generated relative to the current directory using `diff -u`.
 Adjust `-p` level as needed.
 - Ensure the diff content is valid patch format.
 - Consider `git apply` if the project uses Git, as it offers more robust error handling and can apply patches created with `git diff`.
+- **Error Handling with .rej files**: If the patch command fails to apply a portion of the patch, it will often create a .rej (reject) file next to the original file.
+This file contains the parts of the patch that could not be applied.
+If a patch operation seems to fail or produces unexpected results, you should explicitly check for and read these .rej files using cat (e.g., cat filename.js.rej) to understand why the patch failed.
+The contents of the .rej file will help you identify conflicts or other issues that prevented the patch from being applied cleanly.

 # Auto-formatting Considerations